ramtinsoltani/pss-desktop/README.md

 | file-upload | `start` `progress` `done` `error` | `filename` `size` `token` `remoteFilename` | `filename` `response` | Uploads a file by the given filename on the server with the remote name and returns the response. |
 | file-download | `start` `progress` `done` `error` | `remoteFilename` `filename` `token` | `filename` `response` | Downloads the specified remote file at the specified path and returns the response. |

+# Electron Renderer IPC API

+The following events are available for the renderer process to listen to:

+  - `keyboard-shortcut:ctrl+a`: Fired when Ctrl+A or Command+A is pressed.

 > **NOTE:** All `progress` states send the following callback arguments: `filename` `progress` (which is the total downloaded bytes.)

 > **NOTE:** All `error` states send the the `error` object (and some send the `filename` as an identifier if `filename` is normally sent in the `done` state.)